baus/install-discourse/README.md

 * Set the notification_email.
 It is the from address used in emails from the system.
 I set it to info@discoursetest.org.

 ### TODO
+* I tried to avoid it, but I've come around to considering [RVM](http://ryanbigg.com/2010/12/ubuntu-ruby-rvm-rails-and-you/)
 * Add clockwork instance
 * Add script to create the admin account.
 * Remove root ssh access